HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/flexnet_license_and_delivery.md

      - They use the same private key.
      - They do not have a private key configured.

-### Revoking of public key from FlexNet
+### Revoke the Public Key in FlexNet

-If you have to revoke the public key from FlexNet, complete the following steps.
+If you have to revoke the public key in FlexNet, complete the following steps.
 To complete the revocation process, you must provide the Bearer Authentication token to authenticate the request.
 Without the token, the revocation you cannot complete the process.

-1. Get the Bearer Authentication from Flextnet by using authorize endpoint:
+1. Get the Bearer Authentication from FlexNet by using authorize endpoint:

 ```sh
 curl --location 'https://hclsoftware.compliance.flexnetoperations.com/api/1.0/instances/<instance ID>/authorize' \